Gabelbombe/terraform-cos/examples/root-example/README.md

 ### Datacenter Configuration

-* [ ] TODO: Describe to configuration of the different nomad datacenters.
+* [ ] TODO: Describe the configuration of the different Nomad datacenters.